ebloc/ebloc-broker/docs/convert/source/geth.md

 ```

 #### Initialises a new genesis block and definition for the network
-:warning: Do `bash initialize.sh` only once.
-You do not need to do it again :warning:
+Do `bash initialize.sh` only once.
+You do not need to do it again.

 ```bash
 bash initialize.sh